Singapore Teachers' Union: Co-operative

-Educare Co-operative Limited is a co-operative of Singapore Teachers' Union.
+Educare Co-operative Limited is a co-operative of STU.

 Teachers' Housing Estate

-The Teachers' Housing Estate was started by STU in 1967 to provide teachers with affordable housing.
-To keep development costs low, STU decided to undertake the project in the rural area, and acquired a tract of land off Yio Chu Kang Road.
-Completed in 1968, 256 terrace houses were built in all, priced between $23,000 and $25,000.
-While the prices were low for the times, it was still a large sum for teachers then, the majority of whom were earning between $325 and $690 a month.
-About 70% of the houses were sold to teachers eventually.
+STU initially wanted a clubhouse but instead a housing estate was built.
+The housing estate was located at the junction of Upper Thomson Road and Yio Chu Kang Road.
+Work started on the 20-acre site in the late 1960s and finished in 1971.
+256 homes were built with 70 percent of it owned by teachers.
+The clubhouse was built a few years later.

 In 1973, STU completed the Teachers' Centre, located in the estate.
 The centre was equipped with office space and a multi-purpose hall.
 Facilities such as a swimming pool, squash courts, a library and a canteen were built.
 Such facilities were uncommon in the 1970s and they were highly popular among STU members.
 Schools would also use the centre for events such as seminars.
 Courses were run for STU members, from professional development to recreational courses including cooking and social dancing here.